 Yes, Hawaiʻi is a US state, but it is the most isolated land mass in the world.
-In the center of the Pacific it has influence from all it's neighbors, including island cultures you probably never heard of, like Chuuk and Palau, along with Japan, Korea, China, New Zealand, Australia, and so many others.
+In the center of the Pacific, it has influences from all its neighbors, including Japan, Korea, China, the Philippines and Pacific Islands you may have never heard of.

-In addition if you spend the time to research the history of Hawaiʻi you will find strong roots of a kingdom which, like Kilauea, lives just under the surface and has a strong influence on life here.
+In addition, if you spend the time to research the history of Hawaiʻi you will find strong roots of a kingdom which, like Kilauea volcano, lives just under the surface and has a strong influence on life here.
 As such it is best to treat the culture with as much respect as any foreign country.

 - Take your shoes off before entering a home and line them up with the others.

-- "Auntie" or "Uncle" rather than Mr. or Mrs. when addressing an elder
+- Say "Auntie" or "Uncle" rather than Mr. or Mrs. when addressing an elder.

 - When visiting someone for the first time, bring a small gift for the host.
 Food is ideal.

-- Don't touch the honu (sea turtles) - endangered species
+- Don't touch the honu (sea turtles) - they are an endangered species.